Sjoerdbijlsb/Thesis-project-price-premiums/README.md

-# Online Boutique stores: what what factors drive product recommendations in limited-edition resale markets?
+# Online Boutique stores: what factors drive product recommendations in limited-edition resale markets?

 This repository accompanies my thesis that investigates product recommendations in the thriving fashion resale market.
 The platform uses product recommendations and recent product purchases from [GOAT](https://www.goat.com/), one of the biggest resale platforms in this industry.
 Because product recommendations are often said to present the